PHD APPLICATIONS FOR SEPTEMBER 2019 ENTRY ARE NOW OPEN

 - English Language certificate i.e. IELTS (only required if English is not your first language).

-In addition; if you are an overseas student we will also require:
+In addition; if you are an international student we will also require:

 - Proof of funding if you are self-funded or government sponsored.

 Note: We cannot accept applications in any other form.

 For all other enquiries, please contact the CDT Administrative Manager via email: